jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 You might need to put some more money in the initial stages of the process, despite having later on FCF available.

 What exactly?
-We need to make some zoom in on the previous cash flow graph:
+We need to make some **zoom in** on the previous **cash flow graph**:

 ![French Amortiz Example](/blog_img/data-experiments/buy_mortage_and_rent_CF_focused.png)

-The break even point is much later on, but see how initially you might have some parameters that will make you place additional money from your pocket (in addition to the one you give initially).
+The break even point is much later on, but see how initially you might have some configuration of parameters that will make you place **additional money from your pocket** (in addition to the one you give initially, together with the bank to get the property).

 That will assist the initially lower rental price to pay back all the liabilities.

+{{< callout type="warning" >}}
+Depending on the situation, it could also be that:
+* You have FCF from the very first month (higher rental than renturns of the loan)
+* To never have FCF, in fact, if interest rises so much there **could be** a extreme situation that rent+your salary could not pay the monthly mortage payment.
+A lot of troubles on such horizon.
+{{< /callout >}}

 <!--
 https://www.youtube.com/watch?v=x2629yXfwQw&pp=ygUYcGFzY3VhbCBhcmnDsW8gZGUgMCBhIDE1